orionrobots/orionrobots.github.io/_posts/2022-11-02-foamboard-joint.md

 description: "Experiments with foam board joints"
 layout: post
 ---
 I was playing more with foam board today.
-I’vr used it before to make drawer dividers, but at 10mm it gets interesting.
+I’ve used it before to make drawer dividers, but at 10mm it gets interesting.
 This is a rough (rabbet I think) joint I made with it, because why not.

 I used no measurement, or glue - just cut based on the other part.
 These were offcuts from a larger robot arena.